LagrangeDev/Lagrange.Core/Docker.md

 **Tips:**

->Before creating the container, it is essential to mount the data folder`/root/data` to avoid the need for reauthentication every time you start the container.
+> Before creating the container, it is essential to mount the data folder`/root/data` to avoid the need for reauthentication every time you start the container.

+> On first startup, `appsettings.json` is automatically generated and waits for any key to continue.
+> You can change `appsettings.json` and restart the container to continue.

 > If you encounter network issues, you can try using `--network=host`.